syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 {% endhighlight %}

 N>The main reason for referring the Script manager in _Layout file is that, it can be referred as common by all the View files present within your application.<BR>
-If unobtrusive is set to true in the application, then the script manager can be excluded, as the control is initialized by using HTML5 attributes.
+If unobtrusive is set to true in the application, the script manager can be excluded, as the control is initialized by using HTML5 attributes.

-Let us see a simple example using DropDownList control.
+A simple example by using the DropDownList control is as follows:

 Render the DropDownList control as follows in your view page and enable the unobtrusive mode in your application.